craftcms/cms/docs/templating/sectionmodel.md

 # SectionModel

-{intro} Whenever you’re dealing with a [section](../sections-and-entries.md#sections) in your template, you’re actually working with a SectionModel object.
+Whenever you’re dealing with a [section](../sections-and-entries.md#sections) in your template, you’re actually working with a SectionModel object.

 ## Simple Output